 For senior Brian Elbogen, the team's leader who is majoring in operations research and financial engineering, the EPICS experience was an excellent capstone to the Princeton experience.

-Sponsored jointly by the University’s Center for Innovation in Engineering Education and the Community Based Learning Initiative, EPICS is designed not only to build connections to the community but to leverage the strengths of students from a variety of academic backgrounds.
-Josh Loehrer, who directs the educational component of the Watershed project, is a junior in the Woodrow Wilson School of Public and International Affairs.
+EPICS is part of the curricular offerings of the University's Center for Innovation in Engineering Education and is supported by grants from the Redistribution Initiative, the Community-Based Learning Initiative and the Council for Science and Technology.
+It is designed not only to build connections to the community but to leverage the strengths of students from a variety of academic backgrounds.
+Josh Loehrer, who directs the educational component of the watershed project, is a junior in the Woodrow Wilson School of Public and International Affairs.
 Though he admits to having been slightly uncertain about his role on the team early on, given his non-engineering background, Loehrer quickly found himself at ease.

-“My specific skills and experience lent themselves to the writing of a proposal for an Environmental Protection Agency grant, which we submitted in December,” he said.
-This led to his involvement in the creation of a four-lesson module for elementary children on engineering and sustainable energy.
-Still in development, the curriculum is designed for use by teachers in the classroom or by the Watershed Association in its summer camp program.
+"My specific skills and experience lent themselves to the writing of a proposal for an Environmental Protection Agency grant, which we submitted in December," he said.
+This led to his involvement in the creation of a four-lesson module for elementary school children on engineering and sustainable energy.
+Still in development, the curriculum is designed for use by teachers in the classroom or by the watershed association in its summer camp program.

 The first year of EPICS at Princeton also inaugurated a partnership between a team of Princeton students, the Trenton-based Isles community development organization and Princeton Young Achievers, an after-school program for elementary students from low-income households.
 Led by Michael Littman, professor and associate chair of mechanical and aerospace engineering, the team is working to repair and restore a tower clock in an abandoned factory being redeveloped by Isles.
 They also are designing a hands-on curriculum to teach engineering concepts to the Princeton Young Achievers.